7 Things You Need to Know Before Driving in Iceland in Winter

 1. Iceland’s winter season is probably longer (and harsher) than you think

-If you think that Iceland’s winter season lasts November to February, as you might experience in some other climates around the globe, think again.
+If you think that Iceland’s winter season lasts from November to February, as you might experience in some other climates around the globe, think again.
 Iceland’s winter season is a long one, starting in late September and ending in early May.
 In other words, there’s hardly any fall or spring here.
-It’s all winter.
+It’s almost all winter.

 During an Iceland winter, the temperature in the south hovers around 0 degrees Celsius, or 32 degrees Fahrenheit, while our temperatures in the north hover around -10 degrees Celsius or 14 degrees Fahrenheit.
 Thus, the lowest temperatures you can expect are around -30 degrees Celsius or -22 degrees Fahrenheit.

 We get most of our precipitation throughout the winter, too, with the most precipitation in December (an average of 94.1 mm/3.7 inches).

 There’s an increased chance of poor, potentially hazardous weather during the winter months, including snowstorms or blizzards and strong winds.
 But don’t think that you can just check your weather forecast a week out and know what you’ll experience while here in Iceland.
 Iceland's winter weather is known for changing within minutes, so preparation for all types of weather is crucial during your visit.
 Even if you think you’ll only have sunny skies and maybe a bit of snow, prepare for all-out blizzards.
 This leads us to our next top thing you need to know about driving in Iceland in the winter…

 2. Preparation for Iceland’s road conditions is key during a winter trip (or really any time)

 This tip applies to driving in Iceland regardless of the time of year, but it’s especially vital during the winter.
 Iceland’s roadways vary from well-cleaned, paved roads to barely-there tracks, and the road conditions can vary heavily depending on where you are and the season.